dns-violations/dnsflagday/2020/index.md

      IP fragmentation of TCP segments.
 It also makes it harder to spoof DNS responses.

-     Finally, TCP support was recommended from the early standards specification, but some implementers may have taken that to mean TCP was optional, and so about ten years ago (August 2010) [RFC 5966](https://tools.ietf.org/html/rfc5966) made it clear that
+     TCP support was recommended in the earliest DNS standard specifications.
+Some implementers may have taken that to mean TCP was optional, and so in August 2010
-     TCP support is absolutely required for compliance with the Internet standards for DNS.
+     [RFC 5966](https://tools.ietf.org/html/rfc5966) made it clear that TCP support is absolutely required for compliance with the Internet standards for DNS.

 - Q: Why not just switch to TCP only?

   A: DNS over UDP is fine for small packets that do not require IP
      fragmentation.
-It can still be used for that class of DNS messages, which is the larger part of the Internet traffic.
-Switching everything over on TCP may cause stress on DNS services.
-While in principle DNS over TCP only should be feasible, it is slower than DNS over UDP, in the best case by a factor of 4 (based on Baptiste Jonglez work [presented at RIPE76](https://ripe76.ripe.net/archives/video/63/)),
+It can still be used for that class of DNS messages, which is the majority of DNS traffic.
+Switching everything over to TCP may cause stress on DNS services.
+While in principle DNS over TCP only should be feasible, it is slower than DNS over UDP by at least a factor of 4 (based on Baptiste Jonglez work [presented at RIPE76](https://ripe76.ripe.net/archives/video/63/)),
      and it may limit the number of connections a DNS server can accept simultaneously.

+- Q: What if we want to use bigger packet sizes in the future?

+  A: Our goal is simply to avoid IP fragmentation by choosing a _default_
+     EDNS buffer size that will work well on typical networks today.
+This is not a permanent change to any DNS specification.
+Default values can always be overridden locally if better information is avaialble.
+     If a standard method for retrieving MTU data from the kernel becomes available, that can be used as well.

-- Q: Will this Flag Day require a software update?
+- Q: Will DNS Flag Day 2020 require a software update?

-  A: DNS software which follows published standards does not require upgrade
+  A: In most cases, no. DNS software which follows published standards does
-     and will continue to work.
-E.g. supported versions of major open source DNS servers will continue to work correctly.
+     not require upgrade and will continue to work.
+All supported versions of major open source DNS servers work correctly now and will continue to do so.
+They can all be configured to use the recommended EDNS buffer sizes, even if they have not yet been updated to use those sizes by default.

      Whether a particular deployment is compliant depends on the way the software is configured, and on the firewall configuration used at